mhdkashif07/mhdkashif07/README.md

 ### Hi there 👋I'm Muhammad Kashif

 # 💫 About Me:
-My name is Muhammad Kashif.
-I'm a Fullstack Developer.
-I did BS Software Engineering and have 3+ years of experience in developing JavaScript high performance web applications and services.
-My skill set include, but not limited to, ReactJS, NextJS, NodeJS, ExpressJs, MongoDb, Javascript, HTML, CSS, Bootstrap, Redux, Firebase, Test Driven Development and Product Design.
+I’m Muhammad Kashif, a Full-Stack Developer with a BS in Software Engineering and 3+ years of experience building high-performance web applications.
+My expertise includes ReactJS, NextJS, NodeJS, ExpressJS, MongoDB, JavaScript, HTML, CSS, Redux, Firebase, TDD, and Product Design, delivering scalable and user-focused solutions.

 ## 🌐 Socials: